-Signal Name Pin No. Type State During Reset Signal Description D0 70 Input/ Output Tri-stated Data Bus - D0 - D6 specify part of the data for external program or data memory accesses.
+Signal Name Pin No. Ball No. Type State During Reset Signal Description D0 70 P10 Input/ Output In reset, output is disabled, pull-up is enabled Data Bus - D0 - D6 specify part of the data for external program or data memory accesses.
 Depending upon the state of the DRV bit in the EMI bus control register (BCR), D0-D6 are tri-stated when the external bus is inactive.
 Most designs will want to change the DRV state to DRV = 1 instead of using the default setting.
-(GPIOF9) Input/ Port F GPIO - These seven GPIO pins can be individually D1 (GPIOF10) 71 Output programmed as input or output pins.
-After reset, these pins default to the EMI Data bus function.
-D2 (GPIOF11) 83 To deactivate the internal pull-up resistor, clear the appropriate GPIO bit in the GPIOF_PUR register.
-D3 (GPIOF12) 86 Example: GPIOF9, clear bit 9 in the GPIOF_PUR register.
-D4 (GPIOF13) 88 D5 (GPIOF14) 89 D6 (GPIOF15) 90
+(GPIOF9) Input/ or using the detault setting.
+D1 (GPIOF10) 71 N10 Output Port F GPIO - These seven GPIO pins can be indiversely programmed as input or output pins.
+Port F GPIO - These seven GPIO pins can be individually programmed as input or output pins.
+D2 (GPIOF11) 83 P14 After reset, these pins default to the EMI Data Bus function.
+To deactivate the internal pull-up resistor, clear the appropriate D3 (GPIOF12) 86 L13 GPIO bit in the GPIOF_PUR register.
+Example: GPIOF9, clear bit 9 in the GPIOF_PUR register.
+D4 (GPIOF13) 88 L14 D5 (GPIOF14) 89 L12 D6 (GPIOF15) 90 L11